 And a theme tune to whistle until the day he fell out of love with Georgina, or died.
 Perhaps the most inappropriate lines ever to be sung at a wedding, and an utter heart breaker for him: “If you were the only girl in the world, and I was the only boy…”.

-That absolutely broke Arthur, who was whistling it from Friday’s rehearsal until the nearly the end of the event…
+That rather broke Arthur, who was whistling it from Friday’s rehearsal until the nearly the end of the event…

 At some time around now, Arthur also received a response to his letter to Lady Catherine from – of all people – her mother, the Duchess Margaret.
 His niece Constance confirmed all was above board.
 Apparently, a duchess expressing sadness we’d not met at the poetry and looking forward to being called upon again meant a marriage with her daughter was still on the cards.
 Arthur looked forward to that on Saturday.